Who are Quants?

 Candidates with advanced degrees in financial engineering or quantitative finance are also considered.
 Although there are fewer people with a finance and economics educational background among quants, individuals with the necessary knowledge and programming experience can land the position.

 The rapid introduction of data science and machine learning in finance also increased the demand for candidates with the relevant educational background in said fields.
 Potential quants should possess experience in coding and knowledge of programming languages such as C++, Java, Python (check out CFI’s Python for Finance Course), R, and MATLAB.

 Quantitative analysts may choose the area in which they want to specialize.
 Some of the possible paths include:

 - Risk management: In risk management, quantitative analysts develop models to analyze the risks associated with investment or trading positions.

 - Front office quant: A quantitative analyst involved in the operations of the front office (sales and trading).
-The analysts are primarily involved in the determining of profitable opportunities and leveraging quantitative methods in trading strategies.
+The analysts are primarily involved in determining profitable opportunities and leveraging quantitative methods in trading strategies.

 - Algorithmic trading: Quants are primarily responsible for developing and maintaining complex securities trading algorithms.

 - Library quantitative analysis: Quants analyze and validate the existing models and ensure that the models provide relevant information in an efficient manner.

 CFI is the official provider of the Financial Modeling & Valuation Analyst (FMVA)™ designation for financial analysts.
 From here, we recommend continuing to build out your knowledge and understanding of more corporate finance topics such as: